Everything you need to know about presbyopia

 What causes presbyopia?

-Presbyopia is a vision disorder that occurs naturally with age.
-In young, healthy eyes, the lens is flexible and able to easily change shape in order to quickly focus on objects at varying distances.
+To put it simply: age.
+In young eyes, the lens inside the eye is able to easily flex in order to quickly focus on different things.

 - Eye strain